bioglio/sens_prediction/README.md

 - **sens**: the post contains a content that is sensitive for the privacy;
 - **ns**: the post does not contain any content that is sensitive for the privacy.

-The details of the three datasets ae the following:
+The details of the three datasets are the following:

 *Dataset*|*# posts*|*# sens*|*# ns*|*Avg # words*
 ---------|---------|--------|------|-------------
 SENS2|8 765|3 336|5 429|15.11±12.58
 SENS3|4 046|1 444|2 602|15.40±12.67
 WH+TW|8 765|3 336|5 429|13.08±8.26

+Datasets are available on request.

 ## Details of the code